Dordogne: History

 The Petrocores took part in the resistance against the Roman occupation of Gaul.
 Concentrated in a few major sites are the vestiges of the Gallo-Roman period – the gigantic ruined tower and arenas in Périgueux (formerly Vesone), the Périgord museum's archaeological collections, villa remains in Montcaret, and the Roman tower of La Rigale Castle in Villetoureix.
 The earliest cluzeaux (artificial caves either above or below ground) can be found throughout the Dordogne.
 These subterranean refuges and lookout huts were large enough to shelter entire local populations.
 According to Julius Caesar, the Gauls took refuge in these caves during the resistance.

 After Guienne province was transferred to the English Crown under the Plantagenets following the remarriage of Eleanor of Aquitaine in 1152, Perigord was transferred to English suzerainty.
 Being situated at the boundaries of influence of the monarchies of France and England, it oscillated between the two dynasties for more than three hundred years of struggle until the end of the Hundred Years' War in 1453.
-The county was torn apart, which modeled its physiognomy.
+The county was torn apart, which modelled its physiognomy.

 During the calmer periods of the late 15th and early 16th centuries, the Castillon plain on the banks of the Dordogne saw developments in urban architecture.
 Fine Gothic and Renaissance residences were constructed in Périgueux, Bergerac, and Sarlat.
-In the countryside, the nobility erected the majority of more than 1200 chateaux, manors and country houses.
+In the countryside, the nobility erected the majority of more than 1200 châteaux, manors and country houses.
 In the second half of the 16th century, however, as war waged in the region, attacks, pillaging, and fires of the Wars of Religion reached a pinnacle of violence, which was partly focused on Périgord.
 At the time, Bergerac was one of the most powerful Huguenot strongholds, along with La Rochelle.
 Following these wars, Périgord, fief of Henry of Navarre, was to return to the Crown for good and would continue to suffer from the various political changes of the French nation, from the Revolution to the dark days of the French Resistance.

 Associated with the region are several important literary figures: Arnaut Daniel, Bertran de Born, Michel de Montaigne, Étienne de La Boétie, Brantôme, Fénelon, Maine de Biran, Eugene Le Roy, and André Maurois; as well as Talleyrand, Saint-Exupéry and Biron.